 "Our focus is really on helping to bring the real world into the virtual reality headset," he told Wareable.
 "What we're noticing is that people want to experience the real thing, and I think the moment has now passed that people are watching these highly processed, set up videos.
 Now people are looking for that real feel and we are noticing a hunger for genuine virtual reality experiences."

 "A lot of other companies are putting out VR that is basically 360 video.
 The user is able to look around the scene, but they have no other control over the experience," Mandelbaum explained.
 "It deters from the experience, which is why we are focused more on the interactive virtual reality.
 Using gaze detecting software, for instance, you can find out more about that specific area, but it doesn't distract you from the experience."

 Mandelbaum thinks that while hardware controllers could improve the experience, for YouVisit's needs something more universal is required to interact with the virtual world.

 YouVisit has created and showcased a variety of VR experiences, including festivals, hotel and restaurant tours and sports events.
 While 360 degree video would do a good job of recreating the experience, interactive VR adds another level of immersion, allowing the user to explore.

-"We built a virtual experience for Tomorrow World ," Mandelbaum said, "Most people haven't been to an electronic music festival that takes a week.
+"We built a virtual experience for Tomorrow World [a festival held in the Chattahoochee forests, Georgia]," Mandelbaum said, "Most people haven't been to an electronic music festival that takes a week.
 With virtual reality, the experience is able to give a pretty good understanding as to the different shows that happen during the week, the different acts and the after parties, but you need that interaction.